mariiamel/Guess-where-Game/README.md

 ## Summary of the game
-An exiting game where you need to guess in which box the item is hidden.
+A game where you need to guess in which box the item is hidden.
 Do not waste time - rather start playing right now.
 Currently not mobile friendly, may be in the future.